anuragambuja/data-engineering-gcp/Networking.md

 ![image](https://github.com/anuragambuja/data-engineering-gcp/assets/19702456/e726ba05-ff2d-42f0-b724-04db01d6b400)

 - Zones – Independent data Center.
 Each Zone has one or more discrete clusters.
+Failures in one zone do not affect the other zones in a region.
+Resources in different zones have no common points of failure
 - Region – Specific geographical location to host your resources
 - Multi-region - Geographical Collection
 - Global - Anywhere